emale999/dhl-php-sdk/README.md

 This *unofficial* library is wrapping some functions of the DHL SOAP API in order to easy create/delete shipments and labels.

+## emale999 Fork

+Die offizielle unoffizielle Library von aheidelberg funktionierte leider nicht mehr.
+Dieser Fork bringt die Library erstmal wieder zum Laufen.
+Dafür wurde die DHL WSDL in Version 3.1.2 hinzugefügt.
+Aber vielleicht ist https://github.com/HubertLohmaier74/DHL_entwicklerportal_api empfehlenswerter, da von Grund auf neu programmiert, auf einem aktuellen Stand und mit kleiner Beschreibung, wo man sich überhaupt überall registrieren muss.
+Die verschiedenen zu verwendenden Zugangsdaten von DHL sind nämlich ziemlich konfus.

 ## Motivation

 I had a lot of pain studying and programming the DHL SOAP API - just to wrap some bits in a lot of XML.
 There is a lot, but not very helpful, documentation to the API.
 So I decided to create some functions in an easy to use and understand library.

 There is also a lot of old stuff in the Documentation, so that you can not sure if it is right...

-## Requirements
+## DHL Accounts

-- You need a DHL developer account and - as long as you want to use the API in production systems - a DHL Intraship Account.
-- PHP-SOAP-Client installed + enabled on your Server
+- DHL Entwickler-Account https://entwickler.dhl.de/ und DHL Geschäftskunden Account https://geschaeftskunden.dhl.de
+- Im Entwickler-Account eine neue App anlegen https://entwickler.dhl.de/group/ep/myapps und auf Freigabe von Seitens DHL warten
+- Im DHL Geschäftskunden-Account am besten einen Systembenutzer hinzufügen, der die Rechte zum Versenden hat.
+Bei Systembenutzern läuft das Passwort nur 1x im Jahr ab

 ## Compatibility

-This Project is written for the DHL-SOAP-API **Version 2 or higher**.
+This Project is written for the DHL-SOAP-API **Version 3**.

 It barely supports Version 1, feel free to complete the missing functions for Version 1.
 They are named usually `{functionname}_v1`.
 They are also marked with "todo" if they are not implemented